ThomasSpare/The-Kit-artist-page/README.md

   ## W3C Validator

   I tested the sites pages in W3C checker, using my url for the live pages.

-The test with W3C revealed several erros in code.
-Many of the issues had to do with Duplicate of code or wrong input of code.
-So a more thorough debugging of the code with w3C as a reference would need to be carried out.
+  - The spotify iframe, w3c showed an error for using % instead of an integer (fixed) -

   --

   **Manual Testing**